bwsw/cloudstack-ui/docs/source/CS-UI_Overview.rst

 ---------------------------
 This page provides some background about the project, describes what CloudStack-UI is, and why it was developed.

 At `Bitworks Software <https://bitworks.software/en>`_, we have been running an ACS public cloud for 3 years (actually we still run CS 4.3 cloud in production).
-And we've found that average users who are familiar with Digital Ocean, Amazon AWS, and other VPS management systems feel uncomfortable with original CloudStack UI and make a lot of operational mistakes.
-That’s why we've decided to implement a convenient and neat end-user facing UI covering regular activities, which are important for day-to-day VM management.
+And we have found that average users who are familiar with Digital Ocean, Amazon AWS, and other VPS management systems feel uncomfortable with original CloudStack UI and make a lot of operational mistakes.
+That is why we have decided to implement a convenient and neat end-user facing UI covering regular activities, which are important for day-to-day VM management.

 There are several aims we strived to achieve with the new UI: